-Join Garrick Chow for an in-depth discussion in this video Burning discs, part of Up and Running with iTunes 12.
+Join Garrick Chow for an in-depth discussion in this video Burning discs, part of Learning iTunes 12.

 - Let's take a look at how…to burn your iTunes music to a CD.…These days with most people preferring…to carry around their music on their smartphones…or to stream music online, there's not as much call…for burning CDs as in years past.…But there may still be times when…you want to create a custom CD of your songs or videos.…Maybe your car only has a CD player…or maybe you want to mail some tunes to a friend overseas.…Whatever the reason, it's a good idea…to know how to burn a CD from iTunes…and to be able to tell the difference…between the types of CDs you can burn.…In this movie we'll look at the three types…of disc formats you can burn in iTunes.…